 - · Views by Status, Tags, or Critical Instances

 - List, thumbnail and heatmap sub-views

-- · Active alerts roll up view

-- Top servers by alert count and response time widgets

-- Top databases by alerts

-- Top alert categories

 - Top X Lists tab

 - Alerts tab

-- · Custom Dashboards tab
+- Custom Dashboards tab

 Additional options

 Search

 In the SQL Diagnostic Manager web console dashboard, you can search for a particular instance by name.
 Use the percent (%) wildcard character if you do not remember the full name of the instance that you are looking for.